openintegrationhub/IDS-wrapper/README.md

 necessary functionally to communicate within other participants of the dataspace.
 Whereas the OIH uses asynchronous webhooks, the dataspace synchronous messages are required to exchange data.
 Therefore, the IDS-Wrapper was implemented to bridge the gap between these different messages.
+The overview of connectivity of OIH-IDS can be found [here](https://openintegrationhub.github.io/docs/4/ForDevelopers/IDS-Connectivity.html). **[TODO]** Later in the *Usage* section there will be step-wise example to setup everything and running a flow to show connectivity.

 ![flow](docs/flow.png)

-## Running
+## Installation

 Clone this repository and navigate to the root folder and run the following commands